jesusvillota/PredictingMarketReactionsToNews_LLM/README.md

 # Predicting Market Reactions to News: Replication Code

-Replication code for "Predicting Market Reactions to News: An LLM-Based Approach Using Spanish Business Articles".

 ## Overview

 This is the replication repository for the paper "Predicting Market Reactions to News: An LLM-Based Approach Using Spanish Business Articles".
 The repository contains all code, data processing pipelines, and analysis scripts necessary to replicate the results presented in the paper.